 What is Gluten?

-Gluten refers to the proteins found in wheat and derivatives, rye, barley and triticale (source)
+Gluten is the proteins found in wheat and derivatives, rye, barley and triticale (source)

 Biochemically speaking, gluten is a structural protein formed by prolamin and glutelin proteins (source).
 It’s an elastic protein that helps the developing seed to grow and form the grain.